m1guelpf/lil-web3/README.md

 > A simple token streaming implementation

-lil superfluid enables anyone to continously stream tokens to a user during an interval of blocks.
+lil superfluid enables anyone to continuously stream tokens to a user during an interval of blocks.
 You can call the `streamTo(address recipient, ERC20 token, uint256 initialBalance, Timeframe timeframe, uint256 paymentPerBlock)` function to send `paymentPerBlock` every block the stream is active for (between by `timeframe.startBlock` and `timeframe.stopBlock`) to `recipient`, locking `initialBalance` tokens to guarantee their delivery.
 Once created, the sender can increase the locked balance by calling the `refuel(uint256 streamId, uint256 amount)` function, and the receiver can withdraw their current balance at any time by calling `withdraw(uint256 streamId)`.
 Once the stream has ended, the sender can call `refund(uint256 streamId)` to withdraw any excess locked funds, and at any point any party can view their balance through `balanceOf(uint256 streamId, address who)`, or update the stream rate or timeframe through by providing an [EIP-712 signature](https://eips.ethereum.org/EIPS/eip-712) from the other party (certifying they approve of it) to the `updateDetails(uint256 streamId, uint256 paymentPerBlock, Timeframe timeframe, Signature sig)` function.

 > Note: Remember to call `approve(<lil superfluid address>, <amount>)` on the contract for the ERC20 before calling the `streamTo` and `refuel` functions 😉